OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 Honestly, it looks a lot more intimidating from the ground.
 We flew up them, much to our surprise.
 If you’re heading towards the ruins sitting high on your left, after scaling 10 terraces, there is a local path that leads all the way to the ruins.
 It’s too easy.
 Way too easy.

 Throughout the Pisac ruins, there is a trail that leads from the front gate to the scattered little towns and temples.
-You’ve joined the trail half way through.
+You’ve joined the trail halfway through.

-Your best bet is to head right on the trail and walk to the start, near where the busses and guided tours start.
+Your best bet is to head right on the trail and walk to the start, near where the buses and guided tours start.
 Then take the trail all the way back, through Kallaqasa, Inithuantana, Andenes Qhosqa, Wanuwanupata and more.

 We spoke to a number of workers and guides on site and no one asked to see a ticket.
-When one member of staff asked if we arrived on foot or by car, we taught he was onto us and played the dumb ‘I can’t speak Spanish’ gringo.
+When one member of staff asked if we arrived on foot or by car, we thought he was onto us and played the dumb ‘I can’t speak Spanish’ gringo.
 It worked, and he was full of smiles telling us which track to take.
 But I think we were overly paranoid, and he was just being talkative.

 We can also assure you you will not be asked for a ticket as you depart the grounds.
 That’s right, you do not have to sneak back out and certainly not back down the way you came.

-It’s a 40 minute walk from the ruins back to the Pisac Plaza with some hidden gems and views along the way.
+It’s a 40-minute walk from the ruins back to the Pisac Plaza with some hidden gems and views along the way.

 We were the only ones heading this way and that feeling of isolation is hard to come by in the touristy Peru.

-We imagine if you come before 8am, you could get away with walking straight in and up as there were no ticket inspectors, no ticket offices, no ticket signs, nada.
+We imagine if you come before 8 am, you could get away with walking straight in and up as there were no ticket inspectors, no ticket offices, no ticket signs, nada.
 It just says ‘welcome’.

 There was a building with one man walking the garden perimeter but he simply smiled and waved to us.